 What Are the Best Low-Carb Couscous Alternatives?

 Though couscous is not keto friendly, it is important to find alternatives for this and other high carb foods to ensure ketosis is maintained and to reap the full benefits of sticking to keto diet guidelines.
-The health benefits and weight loss that can come from sticking to keto foods is worth the effort of finding low carb alternatives to non-keto foods and drinks.
+The health benefits and weight loss that can come from sticking to keto diet is worth the effort of finding low carb alternatives to non-keto foods and drinks.

 Furthermore, the effect of keto on cancer and cardiovascular disease is impressive and persuasive all on its own; research has shown that a low carb, high fat and protein diet may suppress oxidation and inflammation, reducing the likelihood or risk level of developing cancer or cardiovascular disease.